Homological algebra: Short

-Long exact sequence
+Long

 A long exact sequence is an exact sequence indexed by the natural numbers.

-The five lemma
+Five lemma

 Consider the following commutative diagram in any abelian category (such as the category of abelian groups or the category of vector spaces over a given field) or in the category of groups.

 The five lemma states that, if the rows are exact, m and p are isomorphisms, l is an epimorphism, and q is a monomorphism, then n is also an isomorphism.

-The snake lemma
+Snake lemma

 In an abelian category (such as the category of abelian groups or the category of vector spaces over a given field), consider a commutative diagram:

 where the rows are exact sequences and 0 is the zero object.

 Then there is an exact sequence relating the kernels and cokernels of a, b, and c:

 Furthermore, if the morphism f is a monomorphism, then so is the morphism ker a → ker b, and if g is an epimorphism, then so is coker b → coker c.